lkingsford/EmuBay/Rules.md

 Increase the revenue by the amount shown in the table on the board for each hex you build track into.
 The table also shows prerequisites that either are required to get revenue or increase the revenue.

-If you are connecting a company to its first town, increase revenue by ₤2 for each plain hex (Farm) with track.
+If you are Emu Bay to its first town, increase revenue by ₤2 for each of its track on plain hexes (Farm) - excluding its narrow-gauge track.

-If you are connecting a company to its first port, increase revenue by ₤2 for each resource cube on the board.
+If you are connecting a company to its first port, increase revenue by ₤2 for each resource cube on its charter.

-#### Independent's track
+#### Narrow-gauge track

-Independent companies share track.
-If you can trace adjacent track to a company's station, it counts as 'existing track'.
-Once an independent is merged, any track that it counted as 'existing track' is now also 'existing track' for the company it merged with.
-Independent companies each have their own supply of track, which is on their section of the Independents charter.

-The shared track means that multiple companies revenue may be effected by placing track.
+Independent companies all start with narrow-gauge track.

+Narrow-gauge (red) track only adds to revenue when it is first placed, and only to the company placing the track - with one exception: if the narrow-gauge track placement causes another independent or company (by connection to its narrow-gauge track) to connect to a port for the first time, then increase that companies revenue by ₤2 for each resource cube on its charter.

+New narrow-gauge track must be connected by red track to the independent station.
+Once merging into a company, new narrow-gauge track must still connect by narrow-gauge track to an independent station the company owns.

+Independent companies share narrow-gauge track if it they are connected together.
+That means that they can 'steal' resource cubes if connected, build off a connected narrow-gauge track that another company placed, or be connected to towns or ports by narrow-gauge track that another company placed.

-Once merged, independent company's track is also merged into the company's supply.
-It still counts as independent company track when placed (for connectivity sake, for instance).
-It can not be placed in the same space as another track by the company.
-A company may place any combination of its, and the independent company track during its placement.
+Once merged, an independent company's track is merged into the company's supply.
+A company may place any combination of its regular track and narrow-gauge track during its placement.
+If either the merged independent or company is connected to a town or port then or in the future, then both are counted as connected to a port or town.

 ### Auction Share